mozilla/pdf.js/README.md

 To get a local copy of the current code, clone it using git:

-    $ git clone git://github.com/mozilla/pdf.js.git pdfjs
+    $ git clone git://github.com/mozilla/pdf.js.git
-    $ cd pdfjs
+    $ cd pdf.js

+Next, install Node.js via the [official package](http://nodejs.org) or via [nvm](https://github.com/creationix/nvm).
+If everything worked out, run

+    $ npm install

+to install all dependencies for PDF.js.

-Next, you need to start a local web server as some browsers don't allow opening PDF files for a file:// url:
+Finally you need to start a local web server as some browsers do not allow opening PDF files using a file:// URL.
+Run

     $ node make server

-You can install Node via [nvm](https://github.com/creationix/nvm) or the [official package](http://nodejs.org).
-If everything worked out, you can now serve
+and then you can open

 + http://localhost:8888/web/viewer.html

-You can also view all the test pdf files on the right side serving
+It is also possible to view all test PDF files on the right side by opening

 + http://localhost:8888/test/pdfs/?frame